-From a high season and low season perspective, the high seasons are from late February to late April and from September to late December after the new year’s eve.
+From a high season and low season perspective, the high seasons are from late February to late April and from September to late December after new year’s eve.
 If you wish to come to Morocco in the low season, you can choose any month but these.

-10) Does On Morocco Tours organize Sahara Desert tours?
+10- Does On Morocco Tours organize Sahara desert tours?

 Yes, we do!
 We offer a variety of private tours that can be customized to fit your needs and special points of interest.
-Our tour a carefully crafted to fit almost any traveller’s style.
+Our tour a carefully crafted to fit almost any traveler’s style.
 They are organized into categories starting from each of the major cities.